 Are there any unusual cases within this area?

-Many additional floor markings can be added to a sports / gym hall floor – Sports logos, stencils, specialist courts, Mini Basketball cross courts.
-Many halls are smaller than allow regulation court sizes – in this instance the court markings are adopted to suit the floor space available.
+Many additional floor markings can be added to a sports/gym hall floor – Sports logos, stencils, specialist courts, Mini Basketball cross courts.
+Many halls are smaller than allow regulation court sizes – in this instance the court markings are adapted to suit the floor space available.
 Some sports department may also request certain teaching aid lines to be installed at various locations on the floor.

 Get a Free Online Quote